contentful/forma-36/packages/forma-36-codemod/README.md

 ### Usage

+Run this command to start an interactive wizard and then run the specified transform:

 `npx @contentful/forma-36-codemod <transform> <path> [...options]`

 - `transform` - name of transform, see available transforms below.
 - `path` - files or directory to transform
 - use the `--dry` option for a dry-run and use `--print` to print the output for comparison

-This will start an interactive wizard, and then run the specified transform.

 ### Included Transforms